timchen1216/Personal-Website/README.md

 This is my first personal website.

-Use Flask to build and upload to Azure
+Use Flask to build structure and upload to Azure

 https://timchenweb.azurewebsites.net/